jdesbonnet/zifon_pt5000/README.md

 jym: joystick y-axis deflection magnitude (1 - 8) ;
 jyd: joystick y-axis direction of deflection: 0x13 for joystick down or 0x11 for joystick up ;

-Channels:
+### Channels

+The PT5000 implements the concept of channels, allowing multiple gimbals and remote controls to operate in the same space.
 The PT5000 comes preconfigured to use channel 2.
+It is unclear how this is implemented.
+The documenation here assumes that the gimbal is set to channel 2.

-I had assumed byte index 0 of all the packets was the virtual channel number, but changing channels on the gimal and controller meant I could not sniff packets any more.
-I tried changing the nRF24L01 frequency channel, but I still could not pick up any packets on channels other than 2.
-So it's currently unclear to me how the channel mechanism works.
-So for the moment I'm stuck with default channel 2. [ Idea: it's probably the 0x02 in the device address! - replace with channel number ]
+I had assumed byte index 0 of all the packets was the virtual channel number and that all packets would be transmitted on the same frequency with the same address.
+However experiments have ruled this out.
+It's something else (possibly involving different addresses).

 ### Transmitting packets to control the gimbal